 The breaches of slaughter regulations detected in January 2019 were incidental in Poland, but unfortunately they also occur in other markets.
 Several EU countries have also faced similar cases in the past.
 In December 2017 and October 2018, a gross violation of production standards was detected in two German slaughterhouses during the killing of animals.
 In November 2018, recordings from the French slaughterhouse Boischaut were published, where the animals were killed without the required stunning.
 Following the publication, the largest slaughterhouse customers withdrew from further cooperation.
 In February 2019, Czech veterinarians discovered an illegal meat factory in Prague.
 Over a ton of meat was found in the slaughterhouse without the required documents and certificates.
 In October 2019, the Austrian veterinary authorities discovered that the meat unfit for consumption had been sold to 10 countries, including the Czech Republic and Germany.
 Out of concern for the quality of the entire market, Polish producers sent an open letter to the Members of the European Parliament with an appeal for the unification of EU regulations based on the changes introduced by the Polish Ministry of Agriculture with the support of industry organisations.

-Polish beef producers
+Polish beef and milk producers